holmstead/pands-weekly-tasks/README.md

 Once everything is installed and the repository cloned, you can run a program by opening the command line and typing the commands shown in the program descriptions below.

-# About
+# Program Descriptions

 ## 1. `helloworld.py`

-This program prints "hello World!" to the console.
+This program prints "Hello World!" to the console.

 Example:

 ```
-$ python hello world.py
+$ python helloworld.py
 Hello World!
 ```